rodrigocuadra/freeswitch-source-to-deb/README.md

-# 📦 Step-by-Step Guide: Compiling FreeSWITCH on Debian 13 (with .deb packages)

 This document summarizes the corrected workflow we followed to build FreeSWITCH on Debian 13 (trixie/sid) and generate .deb packages, taking into account the issues encountered (missing dependencies, spandsp, sofia-sip, etc.).

 > [!IMPORTANT]